pytorch/ignite/README.md

     variety of handlers to ease the pain of training and validation of neural networks!
--   **ignite.contrib**: The Contrib directory contains additional modules contributed by Ignite users.
+-   **ignite.contrib**: The Contrib directory contains additional modules that can require extra dependencies.
 Modules vary from TBPTT engine, various optimisation parameter schedulers, logging handlers and a metrics module containing many regression metrics ([ignite.contrib.metrics.regression](https://github.com/pytorch/ignite/tree/master/ignite/contrib/metrics/regression))!

 The code in **ignite.contrib** is not as fully maintained as the core part of the library.
-It may change or be removed at any time without notice.

 # Examples